Shinora/Crypto-prices/README.md

     'python -m pip install threading'

- or you can do :
+ or you can just do :

      'pip install -r requirements.txt'